therealmolf/brockhampton-gan/README.md

-# Brockhampton GAN is a Django Web App wherein you can turn into a music video just like
+# Brockhampton GAN is an AI-powered web app for creating visuals using a GAN and a song input
-# th